mosip/kattu/docs/chart-lint-publish-readme.md

 - `IGNORE_CHARTS` (required, string): A list of charts to be ignored during validation.
 - `CHART_PUBLISH` (required, string): Set to "NO" to skip chart publishing, or "YES" to enable chart publishing.
 - `INCLUDE_ALL_CHARTS` (required, string): Set to "YES" to include all charts, or "NO" to exclude them.

 ## Secrets

+This workflow requires the following secrets to be set in your GitHub repository:
 - `TOKEN` (required): GitHub token to publish helm charts to the specific repository.
 - `SLACK_WEBHOOK_URL` (required): Slack webhook URL for notifications.